-Established in 1988 and built on the site of the former Curzon cinema, independent cinema the Light House on Middle Abbey Street in Dublin is closing to make way for an expansion of Arnott's department store.
+Established in 1988 and built on the site of the former Curzon cinema, independent cinema the Light House on is to close making way for an expansion of Arnott's department store.

 Multiplexes have led to the demise of Dublin cinemas such as the Carlton and Adelphi but Light House co-managers Neil Connolly and Maretta Dillon are determined the closure of their cinema will be temporary.